 If somebody prepares transparencies for their talk in one of LyX, LaTeX

 ignored and sent to /dev/null.
-The transparencies should be sent by e-mail to email@example.com
+The transparencies should be sent by e-mail

-in a uuencoded gzipped tar file (uufiles format), with subject "Lecture
+uuencoded gzipped tar file (uufiles format), with subject "Lecture notes:

 Proceedings - At the time of writing the present notes, we have